The Grand Tour Madagascar special A Massive Hunt: When is it released? What cars are they driving? Watch the trailer

 What happened in The Grand Tour presents Seamen?

 It was an epic 'road trip' journey across Vietnam and Cambodia, with one slight difference.
 There are no cars or roads, only boats.

 Their adventure-packed voyage takes them along one of the world’s most iconic waterways - the Mekong Delta.
 Fans can expect elements of their previous classic road trips, with the trio choosing their boats in the usual way they choose their cars, with their own off-the-wall rationale, putting their own spin on their individual vessels... as well as each other's.

 This adventure across waters saw the presenters captaining three very different types of vessels.
 Clarkson’s ride is a recreation of a Vietnam war-era PBR (Patrol Boat River), the famed military vessel seen in Apocalypse Now.

 Hammond channels his inner Don Johnson by opting for a Miami Vice style speedboat, and May lives out his canal holiday fantasy dream with a classic 1939 wooden river cruiser.
 Their aquatic road trip involves an 800km journey that starts on the perilous Tonlé Sap Lake, and weaves its way via a series of adventures and calamities down through the Mekong Delta.
 To cap it all off, the climax of the film is one of the most dangerous and exciting challenges Clarkson, Hammond and May have ever endured.

-Seasons 1-3 of The Grand Tour and The Grand Tour presents Seamen are streaming now on Prime Video.
+The Grand Tour presents A Massive Hunt is available now on Amazon Prime Video.